dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 |                    | Ovary size                    | 30               |
 |                    | Egg production                | 20               |

 Notice anything?
 The closer something is to reproduction, the lower heritability is.
-This seems odd at first.
-Isn't the number of eggs a fly produces incredibly important?
-Yes, but that's precisely the point! *Because* it is so important, evolution can select strongly for the genes with the optimal egg production numbers, leaving little genetic variance, and driving heritability down.
+This seems odd---isn't the number of eggs a fly produces incredibly important?
+Yes, but that's precisely the point! *Because* it is so important, evolution strongly selects for the genes with the optimal egg production numbers.
+This leaves little genetic variance, which drives heritability down.

-So low heritability doesn't necessarily mean that genes don't *matter* -- it simply means that in the current population, most people have genes that do similar stuff, as compared with environmental causes.
+So low heritability doesn't mean that genes don't *matter* --- it just means that in the current population, most people have genes that do similar stuff, so observed differences are mostly due to environmental causes.

 (Technically, the numbers in the above table are estimates of *narrow*-sense heritability rather than *broad*-sense heritability as we are discussing.
-It doesn't matter since we're only looking at the general trend.)
+But this doesn't matter since we're only looking at the general trend.)

 ## Selective feeding

 So far, genes and the environment have been independent.
 No one looked at your genes when deciding if you get a diet or feast environment.
-Let's change that.
-(We assume genes and the environment have the same effects as in the simplest model, i.e. **b = 1** and **a = ½**.)
+But they could!
+What would happen then?

-While half of people are short/tall, and half get a diet/feast environment, change the odds that feasts go to the people with short vs. tall genes.
+Let's assume genes and the environment have the same effects as in the simplest model, i.e. **b = 1** and **a = ½**.
+Now, while half of people are short/tall, and half get a diet/feast environment, let's change the odds that feasts go to the people with short vs. tall genes.
 Specifically, take this distribution:

 | population distribution | diet  | feast |
 | ----------------------- | ----- | ----- |